ZainAhmed/rock-paper-scissor/README.md

 # Web

-Navigate to the services/web folder and run `ng serve` for a dev server.
+Navigate to the services/web folder and run `npm install`.
+Next `ng serve` for running the angular application.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.